ai/size-limit/README.md

 * **ignore**: an array of files and dependencies to exclude from the project size calculation.

+Plugin for execution time calculation uses chromium inside.
+If you are using it on CI, you may want to specify your custom chromium binary.
+It's available under `CHROME_EXECUTABLE_PATH` environment variable.

 If you use Size Limit to track the size of CSS files, make sure to set `webpack: false`.
 Otherwise, you will get wrong numbers, because webpack inserts `style-loader` runtime (≈2 KB) into the bundle.